GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

               "isOptional":true
           },
           {
-              "name":"useBulkIndexRatherThanCreate",
+              "name":"bulkInsertMethod",
-              "label":"Use index (allows upserts) rather than create (errors on duplicate _id) in bulk requests", "helpText":"Whether to use index (allows upserts) rather than create (errors on duplicate _id) with Elasticsearch bulk requests", "paramType":"TEXT",
+              "label":"Use INDEX (index, allows upserts) or CREATE (create, errors on duplicate _id) in bulk requests", "helpText":"Whether to use INDEX (index, allows upserts) or the default CREATE (create, errors on duplicate _id) with Elasticsearch bulk requests", "paramType":"TEXT",
               "isOptional":true
           }